QuickenLoans/mcp-logger/README.md

-# Core Logger, stand-alone.
+# MCP Logger

-MCP-Logger is a module that lets an application log entries to our internal [Core Logger](http://core) service.
+MCP Logger is a module that lets an PHP applications log messages.

+The primary service for logging is our internal [Core Logger](http://core) service.

 Using this package, an application can write warnings, fatals, and stack traces to Core.